runt18/derulo/readme.md

 ## Usage

+### Interactive

+`derulo package` will open up a REPL where you can add multiple key-value pairs to be written to a file.

 ### Adding and editing

 `derulo package name Jason` will add the pair `"name": "Jason"` to the file `package.json` in the current directory.
 If the file doesn't exist it will be created.
 If the key already exists, the value will be overwritten.